 So, What’s The Difference Between Toner and Astringent?

 The simple explanation is that astringents are a type of toner.
 Often harsher and designed for the purpose of removing excess oils.
 Astringents were popular during a time when facial cleansers were limited to bar soaps and cold creams.
-The stronger astringent formula was ideal for removing the residue and truly prep the skin for moisturizers.
+The stronger astringent formula was ideal for removing the residue and truly prepping the skin for moisturizers.

 Astringents often contain alcohol to help break down oils and many skincare experts discourage the use of alcohol in skincare today.